As we enter 2020 lets talk about building your brand as a florist.

 Using your Logo create a colour scheme for your Flower Business, use the colour throughout everything you do and all your floral designs in so far as possible.
 Overtime customers will recognise your packaging and when they think of flowers they will think of your packaging and recognise your logo and will most likely google you and because your website is so fab they will find you.

-All of what we discussed can be time consuming, but we all know we are living in the Digital Era, Social media is not just for fun it need to be part of your marketing stragedy.
-It is not going away, dont be left behind, make 2017 your year to catch up on your place on the World Wide Web.
+All of what we discussed can be time consuming, but we all know we are living in the Digital Era, Social media is not just for fun it needs to be part of your marketing stragedy.
+It can be very inexpensive if you do it correctly and spend productive time on it.